 You must meet a minimum overall average of 65% (2.50 on a 4 pt. scale) calculated on the last 30 transferable credits of coursework and a minimum core average of 65% (2.50 on a 4 pt. scale) calculated on the required Math course, all Economics and all English courses.
 All attempts of core courses are used in the calculation of your core average.

-For applicants to the 2019 Winter Session and beyond, all attempts of transferable Commerce equivalent courses will also be included in the calculation of your core average.
+All attempts of transferable Commerce equivalent courses will also be included in the calculation of your core average.